-Voting will be by acclamation except when a roll call is requested by any member of the Board or committee or when a Trustee participates by telephone.
-In this case, the votes will be polled, and the yeas and nays recorded in the minutes.
+Voting will be by acclamation except when a roll call is requested by any member of the Board or committee or when any Trustee participates by telephone or interactive technology.
+For a roll call vote, the votes will be polled, and the yeas and nays recorded in the minutes.
 When there is a tie vote, the question is defeated.
 The order for polling the Board and committee members will be rotated, except the President will be polled last.